kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

   Now you can go to the directory tutorial/ping and begin to code your NApp.
   Have fun!

-Now your NApp has been created, and you can enter on its directory by typing:
+Now that your NApp has been created, and you can enter in its directory by typing:

 .. code:: bash